NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The 1997 patient monitoring product range lacked digital era displays, connectivity and storage

-The CNS-8311 Central Monitors (released in mid-1995) shown in the network diagram was developed in a US software workshop (Nihon Kohden USLab) using a proprietary GUI (graphical user interface) running on top of Microsoft MS-DOS operating system.
-This PC-based Central Monitor could not have any Ethernet link because there was no place to connect to.
-The Ethernet link was something prospects were so keen to first inspect; this was the year there was a big surge in Ethernet networking knowledge after Microsoft released the Windows 95 operating system which kick-started the mass adoption of the Internet and Ethernet.
+This PC-based Central Monitor, however, could not enjoy the benefit of an Ethernet link because there was no place to connect to.
+The Ethernet factor was something prospects were so keen to first inspect for networking but prominently missing in NIHON KOHDEN portfolio.
+This was the year there was a big surge in Ethernet networking knowledge after Microsoft released the Windows 95 operating system which kick-started the mass adoption of the Internet and Ethernet.
 In 1995, the Ethernet card was still expensive and sold as an option to the basic PC; Internet IP was not common knowledge yet but an Ethernet LAN setup allowed multiple PCs to share internet access using only a single dial-up router (via a telephone line) to a service provider.

 The outdated analog signal exchanger on roller wheels (left) offered by NIHON KOHDEN in 1997